Bert-Proesmans/bert-proesmans.github.io/content/2022-06-05-on-spam-and-notifications.md

 1. Person B likes Person A's post
 1. Person C gets to see Person A's post because the like left by Person B
 1. Person C responds to Person A's post, given Person B liked it
-1. Person D sees Person C's reply-post, and replies himself
+1. Person D sees Person C's reply-post, and replies to it

 The post made by Person D contains tags to Person A, and Person B, and Person C!
 Depending on the notification settings of all Person accounts, they receive a notification of the latest post.
 Is this default tagging behaviour correct?
 I honestly cannot say because it depends on the message content.
 The fact is Twitter tags all, but it also provides the means to pick who to tag!